Emory85/cldr/docs/ldml/tr35-dates.md

 The _length_ determines how wide the fields should be rendered.
 There are three choices:

 1. **Long:** Much space is available.
 Fields are typically spelled-out.
-Example: January 1, 2000
+    - Examples: January 1, 2000 or 250 BCE
 2. **Medium:** Space is limited, and spelled-out fields are desired.
 Example: Jan.
 1, 2000
 3. **Short:** Space is limited, and numeric fields are desired.
 Example: 1/1/2000